Take the Money and Run (film): Plot

-Virgil Starkwell's story parodies prison documentary style, using "archival footage" and "interviews" with people who knew him.
-Virgil's parents are so ashamed that they wear Groucho glasses during their interviews to hide their identity.
-As a child, Virgil is a frequent target of bullies, who take his glasses and stamp on them on the floor.
-In school, he scores well on an IQ test, but his teacher relates that when he stole a fountain pen, she instructed the class to close their eyes so the thief could return it.
-While all eyes were closed, Virgil returned the pen, but took the opportunity to "feel" all the girls.
+As a child, Virgil Starkwell is a frequent target of bullies, who take his glasses and stamp on them on the floor.
+In school, he scores well on an IQ test.
+When he steals a fountain pen, his teacher instructs the class to close their eyes so the thief can return it.
+While all eyes are closed, Virgil returns the pen, but takes the opportunity to "feel" all the girls.

 As an adult, Virgil is clumsy and socially awkward.
 Stealing a gun to rob an armored truck, during a shootout with the guards, he finds that his gun is a cigarette lighter.
 Arrested, Virgil attempts an escape from prison using a bar of soap carved to resemble a gun, but his "gun" dissolves in the rain.
-He was sentenced to an additional two years but was released on bail after he volunteered to receive an experimental vaccine, following which he briefly became an ultra-Orthodox Jew.
+He is sentenced to an additional two years but is released on bail after he volunteers to receive an experimental vaccine, following which he briefly becomes an ultra-Orthodox Jew.

 Out on parole, Virgil's attempt to rob a local pet shop fails when a gorilla chases him away.
-In the park, he meets Louise; Virgil recounts that after 15 minutes he knew he was in love and wanted to marry her, after 30 minutes he gave up the idea of snatching her purse.
-Virgil steals coins from a gumball machine (parody of Cool Hand Luke), paying for dinner with nickels.
+In the park, he meets Louise; after 15 minutes he knows he is in love and wants to marry her, after 30 minutes he gives up the idea of snatching her purse.
+Virgil steals coins from a gumball machine, paying for dinner with nickels.
+(Note: This is a parody of Cool Hand Luke.)

 Virgil's attempt to rob a bank is stymied by an argument about his handwriting on a demand note.
 The cashier asks what "I am pointing a 'gub' at you" means, and Virgil insists it says "gun"; the cashier's supervisor asks what "Abt natural" means.
 Virgil insists it's "act natural".
 While over a dozen bank employees attempt to decipher the note, the police arrive.
-Virgil is sentenced to 10 years in maximum security.
+Virgil is sentenced to ten years in maximum security.
 He asks Louise to bake him a cake with a gun in it and a dozen chocolate cookies with a bullet in each (she does not).
 Virgil joins a mass breakout plan, but the guards become suspicious when all their uniforms are missing from the laundry.
 The breakout is called off, and Virgil is the only inmate not informed, but manages to escape anyway.